Succession (Main Title Theme)

-"Succession (Main Title Theme)" is the theme music of HBO's satirical black comedy-drama television series Succession which plays during the title sequence.
+"Succession (Main Title Theme)" is the theme music of HBO's satirical dark comedy-drama television series Succession which plays during the title sequence.
 It was composed by Nicholas Britell in 2018 and was released by Milan Records and HBO on July 20, 2018.
-The theme was composed using piano tunes, layered with strings, brass, beats from the 808 (drum machine) and percussive sounds to blend classical and hip hop music.
-The title theme was critically acclaimed and became hailed as "one of the best television show themes" while also being referenced in popular cultures, with being included in memes, remixes and fan projects.
-A remixed version of this song by rapper Pusha T, was released on October 2019.
+The theme was composed using piano tunes, layered with strings, brass, beats from the Roland TR-808 drum machine and percussive sounds to blend classical and hip hop music.
+The title theme was critically acclaimed and became hailed as "one of the best television show themes" while also being referenced in popular cultures, with being included in memes, remixes, fan projects, and TikTok viral trends.
+A remixed version of the theme song by rapper Pusha T was released in October 2019.
 At the 71st Primetime Creative Arts Emmy Awards the title theme won the award for Outstanding Original Main Title Theme Music.

 Background

-For Britell, hip hop was a major influence in the show, especially in the opening sequence Kendall Roy (Jeremy Strong) listens to Beastie Boys' "An Open Letter to NYC" (2004) as he arrives the headquarters of his family business.
-He said, "I wanted to incorporate some oversized hip-hop beats… While I grew up as a classical pianist, when I was in college I was in a hip-hop band – I used to make like four beats a day.
-But I’ve never had the opportunity or canvas to explore these things on the scale that Succession enabled [...]
-When you put things together and realise it’s working, it’s almost like a physical or emotional response."
-Though, he composed the theme, it still needed approval from the showrunner Jesse Armstrong and executive producer Adam McKay, who agreed to use it in the sequence.
-The title theme has been used as out the foundation of the score, which is being broken into smaller pieces and heard throughout the show.
-Multiple versions of the track has been recorded with the same chords playing different ways, as different instruments have been used.
+For Britell, hip hop was a major influence in the show, especially in the opening sequence where Kendall Roy (Jeremy Strong) listens to Beastie Boys' "An Open Letter to NYC" (2004) as he arrives at the headquarters of his family business.
+He said, "I wanted to incorporate some oversized hip-hop beats...
+While I grew up as a classical pianist, when I was in college I was in a hip-hop band – I used to make like four beats a day.
+But I've never had the opportunity or canvas to explore these things on the scale that Succession enabled [...]
+When you put things together and realize it's working, it's almost like a physical or emotional response."
+Although he composed the theme, it still needed approval from the showrunner Jesse Armstrong and executive producer Adam McKay, who agreed to use it in the sequence.
+The title theme serves as the foundation of the score, and is fragmented into smaller sections that can be heard throughout the show.
+Multiple variations of the track have been recorded, featuring the same chords played in different ways with different instruments.

-According to former film and television composer, and founder of Ample Music, Drew Silverstein, "the score subverts expectations and leaves it up to viewers to determine a scene’s mood or subtext.
-Unlike sit-coms with clear audio cues or Marvel movies with big, bombastic musical moments, the Succession score refrains from providing a meta-commentary.
+According to former film and television composer, and founder of Ample Music, Drew Silverstein, "the score subverts expectations and leaves it up to viewers to determine a scene's mood or subtext.
+Unlike sitcoms with clear audio cues or Marvel movies with big, bombastic musical moments, the Succession score refrains from providing a meta-commentary.
 That also adds to the documentary-style realism of the show.
-It’s meant to draw you into the reality that exists.
-It’s relatable enough that we’re like, ‘Oh wow, that’s our world, not a Disney movie in some imaginary world.'"
+It's meant to draw you into the reality that exists.
+It's relatable enough that we're like, 'Oh wow, that's our world, not a Disney movie in some imaginary world.'"